 Ease of Adjustment

-Upon initially purchasing your harness you will need to adjust all the straps so that it fits your dog perfectly.
-Many harnesses have upwards of six straps that need adjusting, and this is often not very easy on an impatient pup.
+Upon initially purchasing your harness, you will need to adjust all the straps so that it fits your dog perfectly.
+Many designs have upwards of six straps that need adjusting, and this is often not very easy on an impatient pup.
 We graded for how quickly and easily we were able to fine-tune the fit on Rishi.
-The Expawlorer Big No Pull Harness was the clear winner, with only two straps needing adjustment, and using a very easy method of sliding buckles to do so.
-Another two-strap option, the CoPatchy No Pull Adjustable was also a top scorer.
+The Expawlorer Big No Pull Harness was the clear winner in this metric, with only two straps needing adjustment, and using a straightforward method of sliding buckles to do so.
+Another two-strap option, the CoPatchy No Pull Adjustable, was also a top scorer.
 On the other end of the spectrum, we found the Petsafe 3-in-1 to be confusing and difficult to force the webbing through the buckles.

-While all harnesses are adjustable, be sure that you order the correct size for your dog.
+While all harnesses that we tested are adjustable, be sure that you order the correct size for your dog.
 Each company has a different sizing scale, so compare to their charts once you have settled on a purchase.
 To do so, you will need to measure your dog around the chest and neck.
-A harness that doesn't fit perfectly will be uncomfortable and may not work as designed.
+A dog harness that doesn't fit perfectly will be uncomfortable and may not work as designed.